hippiehunter/dblbook/src/trend/recommendations.md

     &   " with quantity " + %string(restockReq.Quantity))
 end
 ```
-This loop iterates over the `restockRequests` array list.
+This loop iterates over the `restockRequests` ArrayList.
 For each restock request, it retrieves the corresponding inventory item to display the item's name and the recommended restock quantity.
 This is a very simple way to output the recommendations, but at least we can see that the subroutine is working.
 Let's build and run the program again.

 ```console
 dbl Program.dbl StringDictionary.dbl